-- Improves back pain.
-It is estimated that up to 80% of women experience back pain in the lumbar region (not related to an underlying medical problem).
-For this situation, the best pregnancy pillows can offer significant relief, particularly when carrying twins or triplets.
+It is estimated that up to 80% of women experience pregnancy-related low back pain.
+Many women have found that a pregnancy pillow can offer tremendous relief of low back pain, particularly when carrying twins or triplets.

-- Maternal comfort as a result of proper anatomic alignment, there is less strain on ligaments and less impingement on nerves that are Impinged on during pregnancy.
+Pregnancy pillows reduce the strain on ligaments around various joints. and less impingement on nerves that cause pain during pregnancy.
 The comfort can be dramatic such that you will want to continue using the pillow long after you deliver.
 Don’t be surprised if you find your partner on the computer in the middle of the night ordering one for his/her self.
 They can be addictive.

 What to look for in a pregnancy pillow:

-- Is it durable?
-You will likely be using it long after your baby is born?
+You will likely be using it long after your baby is born.

 Our Top 5 Picks!

 The Queen Rose U-shaped full body pillow is among the most popular pregnancy pillows.
 It is one of the largest pregnancy pillows and is a favorite for tall women.

 - The Benefits Of A Full Body Pregnancy Pillow

 - 9 Steps To Better Sleep During Pregnancy

 - 10 Tips To Fight Fatigue During Pregnancy